MD2305/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script7 adds execution permission to the owner, the group owner and the other users, to the file hello Script8 sets the permission to the file hello as follows:Owner: no permission at all Group: no permission at all Other users: all the permissions
 Script9 sets the mode of the file hello
+Script 10 sets the mode of the file hello the same as olleh’s mode